The Baby-Sitters Club: Where are they now?

-The Baby-Sitters Club, Then and Now
+The Baby-Sitters Club, then and now

-It’s been over two decades since Melanie Mayron’s 1995 adaptation of Ann M. Martin’s beloved middle-grade book series hit theaters, but you know that your friends are always there!
+It’s been over two decades since Melanie Mayron’s 1995 film adaptation of Ann M. Martin’s beloved middle-grade book series hit theaters, but you know that your friends are always there!
 Catch up with the members of The Baby-Sitters Club, ahead.

 Schuyler Fisk (Kristy Thomas)

 The daughter of Sissy Spacek and Jack Fisk, Schuyler Fisk picked up her first major role (and her first credit on a film involving neither of her parents) at the age of 13 when she starred in The Baby-Sitters Club as Kristy, the club founder and president.
 In the 2000s, the actor-singer-songwriter moved towards focusing on her music rather than film roles, and she released her debut album, The Good Stuff, in 2009.
 In 2010, she joined forces with OneRepublic’s Tim Myers and formed the duo FM Radio.
 Her recent onscreen credits include Gus Van Sant’s Restless (2011), the Nicholas Sparks adaptation The Best of Me (2014), a 2016 episode of Fear the Walking Dead, the 2018 Lifetime movie Every Other Holiday, and a recurring role as the younger version of her mother's character, Ruth, on Castle Rock.